 Kiroro Trail Map

-Kiroro’s terrain spans 55 km of skiable routes set across two main peaks: Asari and Nagamine.
+Kiroro’s terrain spans about 19 miles of skiable routes set across two main peaks: Asari and Nagamine.
 The layout divides clearly into zones for different skill levels, with wide beginner areas, progressive groomers for intermediates, and steep backcountry-style descents for advanced and expert skiers.
-The elevation ranges from 600 m at the base to 1,220 m at the summit, with a vertical drop of 620 m that delivers solid downhill flow across most routes.
+The elevation ranges from 1,870 feet at the base to 3,871 feet at the summit, with a vertical drop of 2,001 feet that delivers solid downhill flow across most routes.

 Beginners are best served on Nagamine side, where easy access to surface lifts and mellow greens make the start of each day smooth.
 Trails here are wide and carefully maintained, and ski school sessions operate adjacent to learning zones for added convenience.
 The terrain gently flattens near the base, making it perfect for families and first-timers.

-Freestyle skiers have access to two terrain parks with basic features, small kickers, and four rails suited for beginner to intermediate tricks.
-A halfpipe near the Nagamine base sees good upkeep and is typically open from mid-season onward.
-These parks are modest but well-maintained, with mellow flow ideal for playful laps.
+Freestyle skiers have access to a terrain park with basic features, small kickers, and rails suited for beginner to intermediate tricks.
+The park is modest but well-maintained, especially in springtime when the storms are less frequent, with mellow flow ideal for playful laps.